Revealed and Concealed Repression: Theory and Measurement: Introduction

-Our paper contributes to studies of measurement problems in political economy when the variable of interest is partially unobserved under conditions that are \textit{a priori} unknown.
-An example is when actors strategically opt out of an interaction.
-Heckman-type selection models offer procedures to reduce bias in inference through statistical modeling of the selection process \autocite{wooldridge2010econometric}. \textcite{ritter-policy-2014} and \textcite{conrad_contentious_2019} take this approach to analyze the determinants of repression.
-In contrast, \textcite{AndirinEtAl} take a structural approach to measuring unobserved repression, mapping unobserved preventive repression into a model parameter that they estimate.
-We also take a structural approach, using the equilibrium relationship between observable variables to recover the unobserved repression.
-When a one-to-one mapping is not available, we show that the standard approach of comparing protest probabilities in the presence and absence of repression yields an upper bound on the size of the backlash effect---thereby overstating its magnitude and underestimating the efficacy of repression.
+Our paper contributes to the study of measurement problems in political economy when the variable of interest is partially unobserved under conditions that are \textit{a priori} unknown.
+One example arises when actors strategically opt out of interaction.
+Heckman-type selection models offer procedures to reduce bias by statistically modeling the selection process \autocite{wooldridge2010econometric}. \textcite{ritter-policy-2014} and \textcite{conrad_contentious_2019} adopt this approach to study the determinants of repression.
+In contrast, \textcite{AndirinEtAl} take a structural approach to measuring unobserved repression,\footnote{This approach has been used in ideal point estimation \autocite{mccarty2006polarized}, bargaining models \autocite{signorino1999,DiermeierEtAl-2003}, and third-party intervention in conflicts \autocite{GibiliscoMontero2022}.} mapping unobserved preventive repression to a model parameter that is then estimated.
+In the same spirit, we use equilibrium relationships to recover unobserved repression from observable variables.